tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * There is no need to validate the name of the cryptocurrency since the user does not type it.

-* On the `get_cryptoprice()` function, the price for each cryptocurrency and its `ID` are retrieved from the alternative.me API using a URL defined on a `nested-if` structure.
+* On the `get_cryptoprice()` function, the price for each cryptocurrency and its `ID` is retrieved from the alternative.me API using a URL defined on a `nested-if` structure.

   ```python
   def get_cryptoprice(crypto):